info-201a-au21/a2-covid-myhottharry1666/README.md

 - Why are there so many observations (counties) in the variable `lowest_in_each_state` (i.e., wouldn't you expect the number to be ~50)?
   - It is possible that there are some counties / locations with the same number of cases / deaths.
 Thus, with further conditions, those counties in the same state with the same number will be returned together.
 - What surprised you the most throughout your analysis?
+  - In general, since the beginning of 2021, most residents in US begin to get vaccination.
+Thus, I am wondering the effectiveness of vaccination.
+I decide to test this by comparing the daily average number of death before massive vaccination and the daily average after massive vaccination.
+  - The result is quite obvious.
+The daily average deaths after massive vaccination is smaller than that before, by 13.94.
+To a huge degree, this can prove that vaccines are effective in reducing the number of deaths.